+Yes, you can obtain a free copy of your credit report with most bureaus at least once every 12 months.
 You might require a credit report more than once in a year.
 In this case, once you’ve received your free annual credit report, you can apply for more.
 You have the choice of ordering all of your reports at once, or you can order them one at a time.
 By requesting them separately you can monitor your credit through the year.

 You will usually receive your credit report within one business working day, provided you are able to verify your identity.

 Your credit report will be unique to you.
 It will collate your Australian credit history into a profile that can be used by you and your financial providers during your applications.
 Expect to find information on the following:

 Above all, banks and other financial providers judge their risk in letting you borrow their money by looking at your credit file.
 It’s not uncommon for there to come a time in your life where might you need to take out a loan.
 So, in certain cases, you may have not been given a credit score yet.
 This could be because you’re still relatively young, or because you haven’t needed any credit cards or loans.
 Not having a credit score does make things a bit more complicated, but by no means does it make it impossible.